Mohnyin Thado: Consolidation of power

 His initial targets were the royals with the highest claim to the throne.
 His troops chased King Nyo and Queen Bo-Me, and Nyo died on the run about two weeks later.
 Queen Bo-Me, despite her contempt for Thado, became one of his queens.

 His next targets were princes Tarabya and Minye Kyawhtin, who were holding out in Pakhan, about 100km southwest of Ava.
 Over the next two months, Thado went on to secure the support of the vassals along the Irrawaddy—Pagan (Bagan), Sale, Sagu, Pakhan Nge, Salin and Prome (Pyay).
 In August, his forces (9000 troops, 300 cavalry and 20 elephants) easily overran Pakhan, and captured both princes as well as Shin Saw Pu, a consort of Tarabya and a former queen of King Thihathu.
 Thado raised Pu to be his queen, and then made a fateful decision to pardon the princes, the only living son and grandson of his deceased lord, King Minkhaung.
 He sent Tarabya to live in an estate in Pagan, and Minye Kyawhtin to Thissein.

 Next, he summoned the two main Southeastern governors, Gov. Thinkhaya III of Toungoo and Gov. Thihapate III of Taungdwin to Ava.
 When the governors reluctantly showed up, he wooed them by presenting lavish gifts, and treating them with respect.
-While the governors politely pledged allegiance to the new king, Thado's eldest son, the crown prince, was skeptical, and urged his father not to allow them to return to their fiefs.
+While the governors politely pledged allegiance to the new king, Thado's eldest son, the crown prince, was sceptical, and urged his father not to allow them to return to their fiefs.
 Thado dismissed his son's advice.